 The Macmillan Cancer Information Centre

-is based in the Berkshire Cancer Centre at the Royal Berkshire NHS
+is based in the Berkshire Cancer Centre at the Royal Berks Hospital

-Foundation Trust.
-The centre provides free information and support
+- see BCC on hospital map.
+The centre provides free information and

 You may have cancer yourself, care for a